Kalyankumarpulapaka/project-name-frontend/README.md

-# Proxima: Project Management Web Application
+# Project Management Web Application

 Proxima is a project management application built using the MERN stack.
 The application allows users to create, update, and delete their own projects with ease.
 Proxima is designed with high-level security in mind, featuring strong JWT authentication and front-end route protection to ensure the safety and privacy of user data.